4dn-dcic/tibanna/docs/monitoring.rst

     aws s3 cp s3://<tibanna_lob_bucket_name>/<jobid>.log .

-Advanced monitoring through ssh
+Detailed monitoring through ssh
 +++++++++++++++++++++++++++++++

-You can also ssh into your running instance.
+You can also ssh into your running instance to check more details.
 The 'instance_ip' field in the 'input' of 'CheckTaskAwsem' contains the IP.

 If your CWL version is draft-3 (AMI is based on Amazon Linux)